nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 - "Explain the purpose of functions."
 - "Correctly call built-in Python functions."
 - "Correctly nest calls to built-in functions."
-- "Use help to display documentation for built-in functions."
+- "Use help to display documentation and source code for built-in functions."
 - "Correctly describe situations in which SyntaxError and NameError occur."
 keypoints:
 - "Use comments to add documentation to programs."